vizthex123/TCIntegrations/README.md

  * Soul Stained Steel (see Malum)
  * Cloggrum, Froststeel, Forgotten (See The Undergarden)
  * Desh, Calorite and Ostrum (See Beyond Earth)
- * Pendorite, Pendorite Alloy (See Oh The Biomes You'll Go)
+ * Pendoite, Pendorite Alloy (See Oh The Biomes You'll Go)

 ## Links of Interest